osrf/gazebo_user_guide/src/started_gui.md

 ### Insert Tab
 The Insert Tab displays all of the models available for use in Gazebo.
 The first directory is your directory of local models.
 The second directory is the Gazebo model database.
-Once a model has been inserted from here, it will appear in the first local directory as well.
+Once a model has been inserted from here, it will appear in the local directory as well.

 To add a model to the world, left-click on the desired model in the Insert Tab, and move the cursor to the World View.
 The model should be attached to the cursor.
 Move it to the desired location and left-click again to release.
-You can use the Translate and Rotate modes to orient the model more precisely.
+You can then use the Translate and Rotate modes to orient the model more precisely.

 ## Toolbar
-The Toolbar sits in the top left corner of the World View and provides tools with which to navigate and manipulate the world.
+The Toolbar sits at the top of the World View and provides tools with which to navigate and manipulate the world.

 ![Toolbar](../../images/Toolbar.png "Toolbar")